vmware-archive/clarity/_documentation/tabs.md

 ### Presentation

-Tabs appear in a single, non scrollable row, above their content.
+Tabs appear in a single, non-scrollable row, above their content.
 The width of each tab is dependent on its label.

-To ensure that all tabs appear in the container:
+To ensure that all tabs appear in the container, avoid using more than seven tabs and limit labels to  one or two words.

-{: .list}
-- Avoid using more than seven tabs.
-- Use one to two words per label.

 ### Content